 Lastly, someone on Quora points-out three, key processes in which Excel does not allow for smooth management.
 They use the analogy that, in accounting, not every problem is a “nail.”
 Hence, you cannot use Excel like a “hammer.”

 What’s the best choice for your business?
 For most, the decision is clear.
 However, you may agree QuickBooks is the better choice but you lack the time and expertise needed to use it.
-Seek service providers who can attend to your accounting or offer to train you in using QuickBooks.
+Seek service providers who help you find the best version of QuickBooks for your business, and can attend to your accounting or offer to train you in using QuickBooks.
 The good news is that plenty of good options exist for those who are aware of the need for bookkeeping services.

 MISSION is composed of a team of knowledgeable financial experts with an array of backgrounds and areas of expertise.
 Whether you need to get your books in order, have your team learn QuickBooks, need help choosing bookkeeping software, or general consulting about your finances, we’re the team for you.
 Give us a call for a consultation so we can get started helping your small business.